-1. How are unproven methods developed and introduced in the Nordic health-care systems?
+1. How are clinical innovations/unproven methods developed and introduced, with examples from the western and Nordic health-care systems?

 2. What is the legal and regulatory environment concerning unproven methods in medicine?

 3. What ethical principles should guide work on emerging treatments and experimentation in hospitals?

 The conference is open to all interested, including medical doctors, health committees in parliments, senior civil servants and hospital administrators.